jsmoriss/jsm-user-locale/readme.txt

 The default WordPress behavior is to apply the user locale / language preference to the back-end only &mdash; this plugin extends the user locale / language preference to the front-end webpage as well.

-If the Polylang plugin is available, the "User Locale" menu will automatically use the correct Polylang language URLs.

 <blockquote>
 <p>There are no plugin settings &mdash; simply install and activate the plugin.</p>
 </blockquote>